borisdj/CsCodeExample/README.md

 **KISS**. - Keep it simple, stupid - Kelly Johnson
 	"*Good design is as little design as possible.*" - Dieter Rams
 	"*Everything should be made as simple as possible, but not simpler.*" - Albert Einstein
 	"*Complexity is your enemy.
 Any fool can make something complicated.
-It's hard to keep things simple.*" - Richard Branson
+It's hard to keep things simple.*"- Richard Branson
 	"*Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.*" - Steve Jobs
 	"*I have made this letter longer than usual, only because I have not had the time to make it shorter.*" - Blaise Pascal
 	"*I have just three things to teach: simplicity, patience, compassion.
 These three are your greatest treasures.*" - Lao Tzu